-Date Programmatic Benchmark Thursday, April 17- Friday, June 20, 2025 at 5:00 p.m.
-Eastern Time (ET) Window to submit Frequently Asked Questions (FAQ) Thursday, July 17, 2025 by 5:00 p.m.
-ET Application submission deadline for Proposal Applications Friday, September 18, 2025 OHFA release of Preliminary Competitive Scoring and Proposal Application Reviews Thursday, September 18, 2025 by 5:00 p.m.
-ET Applicant response deadline for OHFA's Preliminary score and Proposal Application reviews.
-Wednesday, October 15, 2025 at OHFA's Board Meeting OHFA announces invitations to submit Final Applications Thursday, February 5, 2026 by 5:00 p.m.
-ET Applicant deadline to submit Final Applications Two weeks from notification letter Applicant deadline to respond to OHFA's Final Application review deficiencies
+Date Programmatic Benchmark Thursday, June 26- Friday, July 18, 2025 at 5:00 p.m.
+Eastern Time (ET) Window to submit Frequently Asked Questions (FAQ) Thursday, August 14, 2025 by 5:00 p.m.
+ET Proposal Applications Due Friday, September 19, 2025 OHFA releases Preliminary Competitive Scoring and Proposal Application reviews Thursday, September 25, 2025 by 5:00 p.m.
+ET Applicant response deadline for OHFA's Preliminary Competitive Scoring and Proposal Application reviews OHFA's October 2025 Board Meeting OHFA announces invitations to submit Final Applications Thursday, January 29, 2026 by 5:00 p.m.
+ET Applicant deadline to submit Final Applications Two weeks from notification letter Applicant deadline to respond to deficiencies in OHFA's Final Application review

-\ The answers posted in the FAQ clarify and modify the Guidelines and will be considered during the program round.
+^{} The answers posted in the FAQ clarify and modify the Guidelines and will be considered during the program round.

 OHFA will clarify and issue responses to commonly posed questions regarding the QAP through a Frequently Asked Questions (FAQ) document that will be posted on the OHFA website.
 The FAQ, as well as the OHFA LIHTC Rental Underwriting Guidelines, Design and Architectural Standards, and Affordable Housing Funding Application (AHFA) are specifically incorporated herein and binding on all applicants.
-Notwithstanding the foregoing, errors and omissions in the AHFA are not binding on OHFA and do not modify the QAP.
+Notwithstanding the foregoing, errors, and omissions in the AHFA are not binding on OHFA and do not modify the QAP.

 Applications for a particular project may only be submitted in one round at a time (4% LIHTC with BGF or 4% LIHTC only).
 OHFA encourages applicants to carefully consider which round best suits the financial needs of the proposed project.
-Due to time constraints, applicants not awarded competitive funding in this round wishing to resubmit as a 4% LIHTC Only application will need to submit an application under the 4% LIHTC Qualified Allocation Plan in the 20265 Open Round.
 Any project on the waitlist submitting in another round, will be removed from the waitlist.